-Research suggests benefits related to wider, lower-pressure tires that hold greater volumes of air.
+Recent research hints at benefits relating to wider, lower-pressure tires that hold greater volumes of air.
 Previously, it was thought that the decreased pressure would lessen performance.
 However, there is now evidence that fatter rubber is more supple and offers less rolling resistance – which can only lead to higher speeds.

 |A fatter 30mm road tire|

 Fatter tires provide more comfort and traction, as well as a form of subtle suspension or inbuilt compliance.
 This is especially useful for endurance riding.
-In the past, caliper rim brakes limited the potential size of fitted tires to 28mm.
+In the past, caliper rim brakes limited the potential width of fitted tires to as little as 28mm.
 Now, with an abundance of lightweight disc brakes becoming popular on road bikes, this barrier has been removed.

 All road bikes are provisioned with slick or semi-slick tires, to keep rolling-resistance at a minimum.
 If you wish to fit wider tires to your road bike, you need to ensure that the frame is built with ample clearance.
 Don’t be too concerned if the tires on your new bike aren’t ideal.
 They are one of the easiest elements to swap out.